Depression

 Anxiety and depression are often co-occurring, or comorbid.
 In fact, half of those diagnosed with anxiety will also be diagnosed with depression.

 Like other physical health problems, biology is responsible for many of the underlying causes of depression.
-Those that are predisposed to it can work to prevent depressive episodes, and learning what causes it may help you find effective coping mechanisms.
+Those who are predisposed to it can work to prevent depressive episodes, and learning what causes it may help you find effective coping mechanisms.

 Brain Chemistry

 When the neurotransmitters that trigger our brain’s reward systems and positive emotions are out of whack, they can cause depression.
-Unfortunately, some people naturally have lower levels of these neurotransmitters, or receptors.
+Unfortunately, some people naturally have lower levels of these neurotransmitters or receptors.

 Trauma and Stressful Events